iansf/pstar/docs/pstar_plist_pand.md

 Stores `self` into a [`plist`](./pstar_plist.md) of `tuple`s that gets extended with each call.

-`pand` is meant to facilitate building up tuples of values to be sent as a single block to a chained call to [`apply`](./pstar_plist_apply.md), or as `*args` when calling `plist.apply(psplat=True)`.
+`pand` is meant to facilitate building up `tuple`s of values to be sent as a single block to a chained call to [`apply`](./pstar_plist_apply.md), or as `*args` when calling `plist.apply(psplat=True)`.
 The name is `pand` to evoke conjunction: the caller wants a [`plist`](./pstar_plist.md) with this *and* this *and* this.